SanikaDharwadker/CreditCardDefault/README.md

 #### Notebook Description :

-•	We have built logistic regression , random forest,balanced random forest , xgboost and adaboost classifier models
+•	We have built logistic regression , random forest,balanced random forest , xgboost and adaboost classifier models.
 •	To build each of the model we hae used a custom defined module Build_Evaluate_Model.
 •	For each of the model we start by building a base model which is based on default parameters of the model.
-•	We then perform hyperparameter tuning and find the best model
+•	We then perform hyperparameter tuning and find the best model.
-•	We save the train and test score for model comparison
+•	We save the train and test score for model comparison.
 •	Model Evaluation : For  every model built we record the train and test roc_auc score
-•	We choose the best model based on train and test roc_auc score and difference between train and test score to ensure that there is no overfitting
+•	We choose the best model based on train and test roc_auc score and difference between train and test score to ensure that there is no overfitting.

 -  Final Model is stored as pickle file Final_Model.pkl.